MarkovicBoris611/BoomingTest/README.md

 3. Implement smooth transitions or animations when navigating between the gallery and details pages.
 We can use serveral transitions and apply it on the top level <div> of the component

-I' m looking forward to hearing from you
-Regards